 The purpose of this imposing fortress was to protect the Duchy of Brittany against the attacks of the king of France.

-The fortress and its massive ramparts protected the ducal palace, which remained the residence of the Dukes of Brittany until 1532.
+Its massive ramparts protected the ducal palace, which remained the residence of the Dukes of Brittany until 1532.

 François’s daughter, Duchess Ann of Brittany, became twice Queen of France when she married Charles VIII then Louis XII.

 However, she succeeded in retaining the full independence of her duchy during her life and embellished the castle.

 The Duchy of Brittany was eventually attached to the Crown of France in 1532, 18 years after her death.

 The Castle of the Dukes of Brittany then became the official Breton residence of the kings of France until the 17th century.